Kyle Seager has grown into a foundation-level player for the Mariners

 In a league with some outstanding third basemen, Seager ranks near the top in most categories.

-While the accumulated numbers are impressive, they came despite Seager having an awful first month of the season and less than stellar last month of the season.
-In the first 21 games of the season, Seager was hitting .139 (11-for-79) with a three doubles, four homers, 10 RBI and 15 strikeouts.
-During that span of struggles, manager Scott Servais gave Seager a rare day off in New York on April 16 to clear his head.
-Seager seethed at the idea of being out of the lineup because of his struggles.
-But it’s something that may have helped in the long run.
+The numbers are impressive, but they came despite Seager having an awful first month of the season and less than stellar last month.
+In the first 21 games, Seager hit .139 (11 for 79) with a three doubles, four homers, 10 RBI and 15 strikeouts.
+During that span, manager Scott Servais gave Seager a rare day off in New York on April 16 to clear his head.
+Seager seethed over being out of the lineup because of his struggles.
+But it might have helped in the long run.

-After the first 21 games of struggles, Seager hit .317 (129-for-407) with a .945 OPS, 28 doubles, three triples, 21 homers and 76 RBI over the next 108 games.
-He wouldn’t sit another game until fouling a ball off his foot kept him out of three games from Aug.
-25-27.
-He hit a cold spell at the end of the season, hitting .169 (13-for-77) with a .550 OPS, three doubles, two homers and seven RBI in the final 20 games.
-With every game needed in that stretch because of postseason implications, the Mariners couldn’t give Seager a much needed rest.
-There was a belief that fatigue combined with frustration of failing in important games were the main culprits of the slow spell.
+After the first 21 games, Seager hit .317 (129 for 407) with a .945 OPS, 28 doubles, three triples, 21 homers and 76 RBI over the next 108 games.
+He didn’t sit again until Aug.
+25-27 after fouling a ball off his foot.
+He hit a cold spell in the final 20 games, hitting .169 (13 for 77) with a .550 OPS, three doubles, two homers and seven RBI.
+With every game needed in that stretch because of postseason implications, the Mariners couldn’t give Seager a much-needed rest.

 After taking some criticism in 2015 for struggling with runners in scoring position, Seager silenced the critics in 2016.
 A simplified approach led to success.
 He hit .310 with a 1.031 OPS, eight doubles, 12 homers and 74 RBI with runners in scoring position.
-The 74 RBI were eighth most in the AL. He also tied for fourth with the most two-out RBI with 43.
+The 74 RBI were eighth-most in the AL. He also tied for fourth with the most two-out RBI with 43.

 But it wasn’t all gumdrops and rainbows for Seager in 2016.
 Besides the slow start and less than ideal finish, he also went into a bit of a fielding funk.
-Seager committed an AL-high 22 errors at third base.
+Seager committed a 22 errors, most among AL third basemen.
 Many came on relatively simple ground balls to his left.
-The root of that problem stemmed from a footwork issue that the Mariners identified and a frustrated and irritated Seager worked to address late in the season.
-Advanced metrics still considered Seager an upper level defensive third baseman.
+The root of that problem stemmed from a footwork issue, which the Mariners identified and a frustrated and irritated Seager worked to address late in the season.
+Advanced metrics still considered Seager an upper-level third baseman.
 He saved 15 runs per the Defensive Runs Saved metric and had a 6.2 defensive WAR per Fangraphs.

-Seager still made scores of outstanding plays at third base this year.
+Seager still made scores of outstanding plays.
 And there was this one that saved a game in Anaheim late in the season.

-The Present
+The present

 So what should Mariners fans expect from Seager this season?
 It’s still odd to think of him as a 30-homer type of player.
 But maybe it’s time to expect that.
 He may not look like a traditional power hitter, but he certainly seems to be improving in that number each season.
 He’s seemed to find ways to improve as a hitter in almost every facet each season.
 Perhaps the next threshold is the .300 mark.
 Seager is certainly capable of that, particularly with his improvement in driving the ball to the opposite field.
 He’s also embraced the Mariners’ “Control the Zone” philosophy.
 He posted 69 walks and a .359 OBP — both career highs.
 It’s helped him to be a more mature hitter.